scottbw/analytics-udd/udd/module_instance.md

 * [MOD_OPTIONAL](#mod_optional) [0..1]
 * [MOD_LOCATION](#mod_location) [0..1]

-\* indicates that the property is the primary key for this entity.
+\** indicates that the property is the primary key for this entity.

+##Description of module_instance entity
+A module_instance is the specific offer of a module to students.
+It therefore has a specific venue and defined assessments.

 ##MOD_INSTANCE_ID
 ###Description